tothenew/pennypincher/docs/s3_creation.md

 ### Aim

-The aim is to setup an S3 bucket and upload the files (code.zip and packages.zip) for penny pincher deployment.
+The aim is to setup an S3 bucket and upload the files (code.zip and packages.zip) for pennypincher deployment.

 ### Setup